hanzoai/ROCm/docs/compatibility/compatibility-matrix.rst

 .. [#mi300_620] **For ROCm 6.2.0** - MI300X (gfx942) is supported on listed operating systems *except* Ubuntu 22.04.5 [6.8 HWE] and Ubuntu 22.04.4 [6.5 HWE].
 .. [#kfd_support] Starting ROCm 6.4.0, forward and backward compatibility between the AMD Kernel-mode GPU Driver (KMD) and its user space software is provided up to a year apart (assuming hardware support is available in both).
 For earlier ROCm releases, the compatibility is provided for +/- 2 releases.
 These are the compatibility combinations that are currently supported.
 .. [#ROCT-rocr] Starting from ROCm 6.3.0, the ROCT Thunk Interface is included as part of the ROCr runtime package.
+.. [#PyTorch-26] PyTorch 2.6 has preview support (with limited testing) in ROCm 6.4.0.

 .. _OS-kernel-versions: